Home » The Blog » Living Up to Friend’s Email Expectations

 Courtesy = Prompt Replies

-When it comes to response time, basic Email Etiquette dictates that you respond promptly to your incoming emails.
-However, as we know in the real world that isn’t always possible.
+Regarding response time, basic Email Etiquette dictates that you respond promptly to incoming emails.
+However, in the real world, that isn’t always possible.

-Nor by virtue of having an email address does that mean you are responsible to reply on a timely bases to anyone who emails you.
+Nor does having an email address mean you are responsible for replying promptly to anyone who emails you.
 There are those you don’t want to communicate with — and that is your choice.

-Your basic choices are to either ignore them or be clear and honest about the relationship status.
-Clearly if the other side feels the relationship warrants more attention than you are willing to give, time for a talk.
+Your basic choices are to ignore them or be clear and honest about the relationship status.
+If the other side feels the relationship warrants more attention than you will give, time for a talk.

-In that case a quick apology and explanation will do.
-No need to go into any further details than you are comfortable.
+In that case, a quick apology and explanation will do—there is no need to go into further details than you are comfortable with.

 Relationships Are About Understanding

 Email and texting may be virtually instantaneous, but people are not.
-After all there is this entire other off-line world filled with responsibilities and activities that take folks away from their devices.
+After all, this entire offline world is filled with responsibilities and activities that take folks away from their devices.

-All too often folks only think of themselves and not the other person on the other side of the screen.
-So let them know in a kind and gentle tone that they are important but that you simply cannot be available all the time.
+All too often, folks only think of themselves and not the other person on the other side of the screen.
+So let them know in a kind and gentle tone that they are essential but that you simply cannot always be available.

-And if you are one of those who gets hurt or upset whenever someone doesn’t respond as fast as you like, it’s nothing to be mad or upset about.
-Understanding what our friend’s lives entail, not just what we need at any given moment, is also part of being a good friend, right?
+And if you are one of those who get hurt or upset whenever someone doesn’t respond as fast as you like, it’s nothing to be mad or upset about.
+Understanding what our friends’ lives entail, not just what we need at any moment, is also part of being a good friend, right?

 Get the word out...